snorkel-team/snorkel/README.md

 In some tutorials, etc. we also use [Stanford CoreNLP](http://stanfordnlp.github.io/CoreNLP/) for pre-processing text; you will be prompted to install this when you run `run.sh`.

-### Frequently Asked Questions
-See [this FAQ](https://hazyresearch.github.io/snorkel/install_faq) for help with common questions that arise.
+Also see [this installation FAQ](https://hazyresearch.github.io/snorkel/install_faq) for help with common issues that arise.

 ## Running
 After installing, just run:
 ```
 ./run.sh
 ```

+## Q & A
+**Many questions about Snorkel get answered in the issues section--along with general discussions and conversations of interest.
+We tag these all as "Q&A" and save them [here](https://github.com/HazyResearch/snorkel/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3A%22Q%26A%22+)**

 ## Issues
 We like [issues](https://github.com/HazyResearch/snorkel/issues) as a place to put bugs, questions, feature requests, etc- don't be shy!